Yellen boosting Biden's agenda in Virginia as midterms near | Politics

 The former Federal Reserve chair is visiting a Virginia research and development business park with Democratic Sen. Tim Kaine on Friday and talking up administration efforts to revitalise America's manufacturing capacity, spur computer chip production and upgrade the country's infrastructure.
 Rep. Gerry Connolly, D-Va., also will attend.

 Voters have made clear that price increases are a top concern.
-A June Associated Press-NORC Centre for Public Affairs Research poll showed that 40 per cent of US adults specifically named inflation in an open-ended question as one of up to five priorities for the government to work on in the next year.
+A June Associated Press-NORC Center for Public Affairs Research poll showed that 40% of U.S. adults specifically named inflation in an open-ended question as one of up to five priorities for the government to work on in the next year.

 Yellen planned to attend a roundtable with local entrepreneurs and people representing Virginia colleges who are focused on semiconductors, advanced manufacturing and other emerging technologies.